wix-incubator/wix-code-docs/wix-business-tools-v2/wix-business-tools-v2/Locations/guides/locations-intro.md

 + You can't delete a location.
 Instead, you can archive a location using the [`archiveLocation()`](wix-business-tools-v2/locations/archivelocation) function.
 + You can't archive the default location.
 + Archived locations can't be unarchived.
-+ The [`updateLocation()`](wix-business-tools-v2/locations/updatelocation) function replaces an existing location with a new location.
++ You must pass the full location object in the `location` parameter when using the [`updateLocation()`](wix-business-tools-v2/locations/updatelocation) function.
 Currently, you can't partially update a location.
 + `locationType` isn't currently supported.
 + The status `INACTIVE` isn't currently supported.